Mental Health and Wellbeing at High Legh Primary

 • lunch time clubs to offer children an alternative to the playground if they would like some quiet time, such as quiet reading and mindful colouring.

-• clubs with a member of staff who is ELSA trained, offering children support with feelings of anxiety, sadness and anger.
+• clubs with a member of staff, offering children support with feelings of anxiety, sadness and anger.

 • Friday dance on the playground, where staff and pupils enjoy music on the playground during lunchtime.